MicrosoftDocs/azure-dev-docs/java/spring-framework/configure-spring-boot-starter-java-app-with-azure-service-bus.md

     > [!NOTE]
     > Replace `<DestinationName>` with your own queue name or topic name configured in your Service Bus namespace.

-2. Save and close the *SendController.java*.
+1. Save and close the *SendController.java*.

-### Create a new class for the message receive controller
+### Create a class for the message receive controller

 #### Receive messages from a Service Bus queue

-1. Create a new Java file named *QueueReceiveController.java* in the package directory of your app, then open the file in a text editor and add the following lines:
+1. Use a text editor to create a Java file named *QueueReceiveController.java* in the package directory of your app

+1. Add the following code to the new file:

     ```java
     package com.wingtiptoys.servicebus;